catamphetamine/read-excel-file/README.md

 })
 ```

-## Dates
+### Dates

-XLSX format has no dedicated "date" type so dates are stored internally as simply numbers along with a "format" (e.g. `"MM/DD/YY"`).
-When using `readXlsx()` with `schema` parameter all dates get parsed correctly in any case.
-But if using `readXlsx()` without `schema` parameter (to get "raw" data) then this library attempts to guess whether a cell value is a date or not by examining the cell "format" (e.g. `"MM/DD/YY"`), so in most cases dates are detected and parsed automatically.
-For exotic cases one can pass an explicit `dateFormat` parameter (e.g. `"MM/DD/YY"`) to instruct the library to parse numbers with such "format" as dates:
+XLSX format used to have no dedicated "date" type, so dates are in almost all cases stored simply as numbers (the count of days since `01/01/1900`) along with a ["format"](https://xlsxwriter.readthedocs.io/format.html#format-set-num-format) property (like `"MM/DD/YY"`) that instructs the XLSX viewer to format the date using a certain format.

+When using `readXlsx()` with a `schema` parameter, all schema columns having type `Date` are automatically parsed as dates.
+When using `readXlsx()` without a `schema` parameter (to get "raw" data), this library attempts to guess whether a cell value is a date or not by examining the cell type and "format", and in most cases dates are detected correctly.
+But in some cases it doesn't detect dates automatically, and one can pass an explicit `dateFormat` parameter (like `"MM/DD/YY"`) to instruct the library to parse numbers having such "format" as dates:

 ```js
 readXlsxFile(file, { dateFormat: 'MM/DD/YY' })
 ```

-## JSON
+### JSON

 To convert rows to JSON pass `schema` option to `readXlsxFile()`.
 It will return `{ rows, errors }` object instead of just `rows`.